marcopxt/marcopxt.github.io/talks_teach/QuantGen/index.md

 ***
 ## 1. Introduction
-These three classes were conducted as part of the discipline Quantitative genetics (PCB-6555) taught at the University of Florida in the Fall 2022.
-It was tougth by Prof. Márcio Resende and Prof. Felipe Ferrão, and I was a invited to participe as Teaching assistante.
-As part of it, I put some effort together to generate three topics, below indicated.
+These three classes were conducted as part of the discipline Quantitative Genetics (PCB-6555) taught at the University of Florida in the Fall of 2022.
+It was taught by Prof. Márcio Resende and Prof. Felipe Ferrão, and I was invited to participate as a Teaching assistant.
+As part of it, I put some effort together to generate three topics, as below indicated.

 ***